fhpriamo/wasm-game-of-life/README.md

 ![Game of Life running in the browser](img/wasm-game-of-life.png "Game of Life running in the browser")

-This project is adapted from sample codes found in the [rustwasm book](https://rustwasm.github.io/book/ "rustwasm book") and contains contents directly drawn from the book.
-Thus, this project strives to accord with the rustwasm book licensing terms.

 ## 🚴 Running

 You'll need the npm command and the Node.js runtime in order to install the dependencies and run the app.
 You can download both in one take from the [Node.js project website](https://nodejs.org/en/).